 type

 - The type of event that occurred.
 The type will be a string that represents the event that occurred.
-For example,invoice.paid
+For example, invoice.paid

 timestamp

-- The time at which the event occurred in RFC 3339 format.data
+- The time at which the event occurred as an RFC3339 string (e.g. "2024-08-03T20:26:10Z"

 - The data associated with the event.
-This will be a specific shape of object, depending on the event type.
+This will be a specific shape of object, depending on the event type.All date/time fields in webhook payloads are strings in RFC3339 format.

 invoice.issued